satRdays/neuchatel2020/README.md

 If you want to have a website set up, please request this in the #satrdays-website slack channel of the R User Group organizers Slack (rusergroups.slack.com), tagging @DaveParr.

-### Administrator tasks

-#### Netlify

-1. Make a new deploy from GitHub in the Satrdays Netlify Team

-2. The build command is `hugo` the build directory is `public`

-2. Rename the default domain to [cityYEAR].netlify.com

-3. Add the additional domain [cityYEAR].satrdays.com

 ### Organiser tasks
 #### Edit the base url in `config.toml`
 Change